 The Old Market Hall which stands at the SNP Square has its back part on Nedbalova Street.
 The talks about its construction started already in the 90’s of the 19th century.
 After long discussions about its location, the building was open in 1910 for the first time.
 Nowadays, Bratislavians organise regular Saturday markets with local products here.

-The umbrella exhibition introduced in the summer 2018 invites you to take lovely pictures here.
+Look how lovely the umbrella exhibition was in the summer 2018 here.

 TAKE A BREAK